 “Professor Artro,” he acknowledged.

 “I have some good news,” she smiled.
-“I know the counter curse.”
+“I have figured out a counter curse.”

 “Oh thank Merlin,” the Gryffindor sighed with relief.

 “It’s going to take awhile to fully flush the Dark Magic out of her system,” the Professor explained, “so I suggest you get something to eat in the Great Hall and then immediately go to bed.”

 “But it’s only 2 -” Peter started as he looked down at his wristwatch.

 “It’s 8 o’clock in the morning, Mr. Pettigrew,” she said with a soft laugh as she took out a sheet of parchment and a quill.
 “You’ve been up all night.
 Now go eat and sleep - Professor’s orders!”